germinateplatform/germinate-training/flapjack-1.md

 <a href="https://www.youtube.com/watch?v=sAX4oZbkLRY"><img src="https://img.youtube.com/vi/sAX4oZbkLRY/0.jpg" width="25%"></a>

 Next Steps:
-We have learned a bit of background, now let’s have a look at downloading and familiarising ourselves with Flapjack in the Session 2
+We have learned a bit of background, now let's have a look at downloading and familiarising ourselves with Flapjack in the Session 2